wendecoder/haskell-course/README.md

 ## How to read/watch the lessons

-To go through the interactive lessons, go to your chosen lesson's outline inside "[What we'll cover](#what-well-cover)" and click on the button that looks like this:
+To go through the interactive lessons, go to your chosen lesson's outline inside "[What we'll cover](#what-well-cover)" and click on the button that looks like the one below.
+If the page loads with a "500: Internal Server Error" just refresh it and it should be fine.
+At the top you will see a console that displays the progress of preparing your interactive lesson.
+During this time you can scroll down and look at the lesson, that is displayed non-interactively.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/input-output-hk/haskell-course/HEAD?labpath=%2Flessons%2F01-Introduction-to-haskell.ipynb)